-- 6.1 According to Section 2 (1) (j) of the Act, an "invention" means a new product or process involving an inventive step and capable of industrial application.
+6.1 According to Section 2 (1) (j) of the Act, an "invention" means a new product or process involving an inventive step and capable of industrial application.
 An invention will be patentable only if it is new in the light of prior art, or is not anticipated by prior art.
 From the plain reading of section 2(1)(j), it is amply clear that only products and/or processes for making pharmaceutical compounds are considered to be inventions under the said clause.
-Sometimes, it is observed that applicants file claims in the following manner: - 1) Use of compounds in the treatment of -----
+Sometimes, it is observed that applicants file claims in the following manner:

+1) Use of compounds in the treatment of -----

-2) A product or a substance (which is known) for the treatment of new disease (which is nothing but use/application claim).
+2) A product of known substance for the treatment of new disease (which is nothing but use/application claim).

-&lt;sup>1Page 32 of Patent Information and Transparency: A Methodology for Patent Searches on Essential Medicines in Developing Countries, Published by United Nations Development Programme304 E 45th Street New York, NY 10017, USA ,www.undp.org
+&lt;sup>1Page 32 of Patent Information and Transparency: A Methodology for Patent Searches on Essential Medicines in Developing Countries, Published by United Nations Development Programme 304 E 45th StreetNew York, NY 10017, USA ,www.undp.org

 The above two categories of claims are not to be considered as inventions, since the claimed subject matter neither pertains to product nor to process.
-Further, an objection with regard to Section 3(i) and Section 3(d) would be invoked.
+Further, an objection with regard to Section 3(i) would be invoked.

 6.2 Also, it may be noted that sometimes such claimed inventions relate to the second use of already known compounds which have fallen in the public domain.
-Necessary care may be exercised to examine those cases in the light of Section 2(1)(j) and Section 3.
+Necessary care may be exercised to examine those cases in the light of Section 2(1)(j).
 Further, it should be borne in mind that finding the new property of an already known substance does not make the substance novel and/or inventive.